DaddyJCub/home-hub/PRD.md

 - **Success criteria**: Meals can be planned for specific days/times, linked to recipes, and viewed in calendar format

 ### Calendar & Events
-- **Functionality**: Monthly calendar view with shared household events, appointments, and bookings including room reservations
+- **Functionality**: Monthly calendar view with shared household events, appointments, and bookings including room reservations with member-specific filtering
-- **Purpose**: Centralize family scheduling, track appointments, manage room bookings, and coordinate household activities
+- **Purpose**: Centralize family scheduling, track appointments, manage room bookings, coordinate household activities, and view individual member schedules
-- **Trigger**: User navigates to calendar section
+- **Trigger**: User navigates to calendar section or selects member filter
-- **Progression**: View monthly calendar → Click on day to add event → Enter event details (title, time, location, category, attendees, booked by) → Save event → View events on calendar and in upcoming list → Edit or delete events as needed
+- **Progression**: View monthly calendar → Click on day to add event → Enter event details (title, time, location, category, attendees, booked by) → Save event → View events on calendar and in upcoming list → Edit or delete events as needed → Use member filter to view only events where member is booked by or attending
 - **Success criteria**: Events can be created with various categories (personal, work, appointment, booking, other), assigned to household members, and displayed on a monthly calendar view with upcoming events sidebar.
 Room booking information (who booked the room) can be tracked.
+Member filtering shows only events relevant to selected person (bookedBy or in attendees list).

 ### Recipe Collection
 - **Functionality**: Store and organize favorite recipes with ingredients, instructions, tags, and labels; automatically parse recipes from website URLs